 In September of 2016, my daughter Monet and I began a journey that would change things for us… in a good way.
-We both felt a powerful calling to stand beside our Native brothers and sisters to protect their water from the Dakota Access Pipeline on the Standing Rock reservation.
+We both felt a powerful calling to stand beside our Native brothers and sisters to protect the water from the Dakota Access Pipeline on the Standing Rock reservation.
 With 9 of our friends, we made our way to the Cannon Ball river with the intention of staying a few weeks, dropping off donations, cooking and doing whatever we could to share love.
 After 3 days on the prairie Monet and I laid in our tent listening to the drums...we both started to cry.
 Monet told me she didn't want to go back to Charleston with the caravan.
-With everything in me I agreed, we were home.
+With everything in me I agreed, in this moment we were home.

 Six months later, on February 22nd, we found ourselves reluctantly packing up the camp we built, forced to leave our home, Camp Sigangu, Rose Bud Camp on the Cannon Ball River.
 What we experienced shaped a new vision for our future.
 Everything changed.

 We came to Standing Rock to love, to listen, to learn, to pray, to serve, to stand side by side and be allies.
 We left with a much larger family.
 We learned so much and continue to be open to grow through the journey.
 We see with new eyes, we walk with new vision.
-We found our purpose as peace makers, as sisters.
+We found our purpose as peace makers, as sisters, aunties and friends.
 Our hearts were broken wide open and we know “the wound is the place where the Light enters”.
 We're grateful for every moment of this journey.

 Our intention is to bridge the way for healing and hope for our Native relatives.
 We came to say, "how can we help?"
 We came to listen.
 We came to love.
 We came to serve the highest good.
 We know that peace begins with conversations, with listening first and foremost.
 There are so many amazing humans doing great work.
 We want to support their mission, their dreams and lift them up!